ironeternal/ironeternal.github.io/core/pc.md

 - if 1 roll is greater than threshold its a WEAK hit
 - if no rolls are greater than threshold its a FAIL

 On a WEAK hit deal WEAK hit damage.
 On a STRONG hit deal STRONG hit damage or deal WEAK hit damage and perform a special attack.
-Fitness is added to all attack rolls
+Fitness is added to all melee attack rolls, only the bow and sling use dexterity to hit.

 - WEAK hit damage: WEAK + fitness
 - STRONG hit damage: STRONG + fitness